defiant00/minet/Documentation/Quick Start for JS Coders.md

     Project.Main();
 };
 ```
+The second special static function is **Init**, which is automatically called at the end of all class creation, but before
+the **Main** function is run.

 ### Variables
 In Minet variables must be declared before use, and are available as appropriate at the current or any child scopes.